ASTERISC-Teaching/codesprouts-dojo/cia/DESCRIPTION.md

 ### Instructions
 After you launch each challenge, click on the GUI desktop option to start the challenge, and then go to http://localhost:8000/ to start the activity.

-In all the 3 challenges, you will be on the lookout for a flag that looks something like this:
+In all the 3 challenges, you will be on the lookout for a flag that looks something like this: ```pwn.college{kzGwEoiX8wegjBpgYSjtzU.QXKESO2EDLxUDN0QzW}```

 Once you complete each challenge, you should see a window pop up with the flag on your browser.
+You need to submit this flag in the pwn college interface to complete the challenge.

 ## Confidentiality: Breaking the Substitution Cipher